Jiramew/pure_transformer/README.md

 # pure_transformer
-Pure implementation of Transformer without any machine learning framework
+Pure implementation of Google's Paper "Attention is all you need" without any machine learning framework.